-Under section 59(2) of the Public Service of Ontario Act, 2006 (the Act), the commissioner shall approve conflict of interest rules proposed by a public body if, in the commissioner’s opinion, the rules establish a degree of ethical conduct that is at least equivalent to that established by the conflict of interest rules in Ontario Regulation 381/07 (“Regulation”).
-The rules then replace the Regulation for that public body.
+Under section 59(2) of the Public Service of Ontario Act, 2006 (the Act), the commissioner is authorized to approve conflict of interest rules proposed by a public body if, in the commissioner’s opinion, the rules establish a degree of ethical conduct that is at least equivalent to that in the conflict of interest rules of Ontario Regulation 381/07 (“Regulation”).

 Do public bodies have to develop rules?

-All public bodies are subject to the conflict of interest rules in the Regulation.
-These rules are intended to be broad enough to cover most situations of concern to all public servants, including public servants who work in or are appointed to a public body.
+No. All public bodies are subject to the conflict of interest rules in the Regulation.
+These rules are intended to be broad enough to cover most situations.
 Therefore, public bodies generally do not need to develop their own rules.
-In addition, a public body may develop interpretive or supporting documents to guide its employees and appointees in understanding and applying the rules in the Regulation.
-These interpretive documents do not require the commissioner’s approval, but can be reviewed by the commissioner.
+Rather than developing rules, a public body may develop interpretive documents to guide its employees and appointees in understanding and applying the rules in the Regulation.
+These interpretive documents do not require the commissioner’s approval, but can be reviewed by the commissioner upon request.

-When should a public body consider developing its own rules?
+When should a public body develop its own rules?

 A public body may choose to develop its own rules if it wishes to establish a degree of ethical conduct for its employees and appointees that is beyond that which is established by the conflict of interest rules in the Regulation.
-These rules should include requirements for both current (in-service) and former (post-service) employees and appointees of the public body.
-To the extent possible, public body rules should follow the language of the Regulation.
+For example:

 What should public body rules include?

-How does a public body start the process?
+How does a public body start the approval process?